Work-Study Program

 – Recipients of the Active Solidarity Income (RSA), the Specific Solidarity Allowance (ASS), or the Allowance for Disabled Adults (AAH)

-– Individuals who have benefited from a subsidized contract (Single Integration Contract – CUI)
+– Individuals who have participated in a subsidized employment program (Single Integration Contract – CUI)

-The Pro-A program allows employees to change careers or advance in their current role through work-study training leading to a degree or professional certification.
+The Pro-A program allows employees to change careers or advance in their current roles through work-study training leading to a degree or professional certification.

 – Employees with permanent employment contracts (CDI)